diego-aslz/nd_transcriber/README.md

       :name => [:name, :nickname] # Copies field name to both name and nickname

-    copy :name, to: :complete_name do |name| # Uses the value returned from the block "#{name} #{origin.last_name}"
+    copy :name, to: :complete_name do |name| # Uses the value returned from the block
+      # origin is a method that returns the object we are currently copying data from
+      "#{name} #{origin.last_name}"
     end